aoide-org/aoide-rs/README.md

 @enduml
 ```

-Unordered crates are currently not supported.
+Unordered sets of tracks aka _crates_ are currently not supported.

 ### Tracks